gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 all trace of this will have been erased.
 All irregularities will have been regularized!"

-"And everyone will get an extra big piece of chocolate on New Year's Eve," Maddy said sarcastically.
+"And everyone will get an extra piece of pie on New Year's Eve," Maddy said sarcastically.

-"Chocolate is not protocol!"
+"Pie is not protocol!"
 Patient said angrily.
 "Your activities are not protocol.
 You will cease immediately!"